 Hiring experts are best when companies need skilled, short-term team members who can perform specific tasks with minimal supervision over a set time.
-In those situations, the experts will probably be a much better option at a lower cost than hiring an employee who has wages, benefits, employment taxes, income and unemployment tax withholdings, workers’ compensation insurance, overtime pay, training expenses, health insurance, FMLA, ERISA, fringe benefits and paid time off.
-With an expert, the company is not locked into employment related issues, and can easily remove one not performing well.
-The expert’s ability to work with minimal supervision allows you to complete the task while concentrating on running of your business.
+In those situations, the experts will probably be a much better option at a lower cost than hiring an employee who has wages, benefits, employment taxes, income, and unemployment tax withholdings, workers’ compensation insurance, overtime pay, training expenses, health insurance, FMLA, ERISA, fringe benefits and paid time off.
+With an expert, the company is not locked into employment-related issues, and can easily remove one not performing well.
+The expert’s ability to work with minimal supervision allows you to complete the task while concentrating on running your business.
 Keep in mind that, with experts, you “get what you pay for”.
 Experienced experts know their worth and hiring solely based on price is never a good idea.
 A lesser hourly rate with more hours still results in more spent and trying to undercut your expert is likely to yield poorer project results.

-In deciding consultant or employee, the questions to ask are whether you have the market information, skills, strategies and techniques you need currently within your company.
-If not, the question is how long you will need this skill set and what plans you would have for an employee once the current project is completed.
+In deciding consultant or employee, the questions to ask are whether you have the market information, skills, strategies, and techniques you need currently within your company.
+If not, the question is how long you will need this skillset and what plans you would have for an employee once the current project is completed.
 You will often find that hiring outside experts can provide solutions for a wide variety of business matters.

-Large renewable energy and biochemical consulting firms certainly should have experts in more common areas like biofuels, biomaterials, biomass, biomass power, bio-based chemicals, biotechnologies and renewable fuels and chemicals in general.
-Energy consultants should be willing to discuss client’s initial questions about renewable energy sources, the types of biofuels, biofuel companies, synthetic biology, the fermentation process, biomass renewable energy, biofuel energy, conversion technologies for things like tires and railroad ties, and about the circular economy in general.
-These clean energy experts would optimally be part of a larger, multidisciplinary group of green energy consultants with a wide variety of expertise in more specialized areas like biomass production, financial due diligence, organic synthesis, fuel additives, ethanol gas, biodiesel fuel including algae biofuels, solid state and industrial fermentation, green energy grants, ag biotech, agricultural waste, alcohol fuels, alternative proteins and animal-free products, sustainable foods, beverage fermentation, biocatalysis, biodiesel conversion, biogas production, biomass power, carbon intensity, co2 utilization, combined heat & power, Fischer-Tropsch technology, food waste, hydrothermal carbonization, industrial enzymes, landfill management, microbial fermentation, organic synthesis, plastic pyrolysis, plastic recycling, plastic waste, pyrolysis oil, reactor design, renewable identification number, the Renewable Fuel Standard (rfs2), solid recovered fuels, torrefaction and torrefied biomass, waste to energy, and waste-to-hydrogen.
-Finally, members and strategic partners of these green energy consulting firms should also have the availability to do things like engineering, technical feasibility studies and techno-economic analysis, due diligence, and feasibility studies, and provide expert witness testimony, and should have the contacts to assist with renewable energy finance, accounting, plant safety and insurance, legal, and virtually any other services related to the bioeconomy.
+Large renewable energy and biochemical consulting firms certainly should have experts in more common areas like biofuels, biomaterials, biomass, biomass power, bio-based chemicals, biotechnologies, and renewable fuels and chemicals in general.
+Energy consultants should be willing to discuss the client’s initial questions about renewable energy sources, the types of biofuels, biofuel companies, synthetic biology, the fermentation process, biomass renewable energy, biofuel energy, conversion technologies for things like tires and railroad ties, and about the circular economy in general.
+These clean energy experts would optimally be part of a larger, multidisciplinary group of green energy consultants with a wide variety of expertise in more specialized areas like biomass production, financial due diligence, organic synthesis, fuel additives, ethanol gas, biodiesel fuel including algae biofuels, solid-state and industrial fermentation, green energy grants, ag-biotech, agricultural waste, alcohol fuels, alternative proteins and animal-free products, sustainable foods, beverage fermentation, biocatalysis, biodiesel conversion, biogas production, biomass power, carbon intensity, co2 utilization, combined heat & power, Fischer-Tropsch technology, food waste, hydrothermal carbonization, industrial enzymes, landfill management, microbial fermentation, organic synthesis, plastic pyrolysis, plastic recycling, plastic waste, pyrolysis oil, reactor design, renewable identification number, the Renewable Fuel Standard (rfs2), solid recovered fuels, torrefaction and torrefied biomass, waste to energy, and waste-to-hydrogen.
+Finally, members and strategic partners of these green energy consulting firms should also have the availability to do things like engineering, technical feasibility studies and techno-economic analysis, due diligence, and feasibility studies, provide expert witness testimony, and should have the contacts to assist with renewable energy finance, accounting, plant safety and insurance, legal, and virtually any other services related to the bioeconomy.